igsr/gca_1000genomes_website/_faq/can-i-get-phased-genotypes-and-haplotypes-for-the-individual-genomes.md

 To use tabix you must also use a VCFtools Perl script called [vcf-subset](https://vcftools.github.io/perl_module.html#vcf-subset).
 The command line would look like:

     tabix -h ftp://ftp-trace.ncbi.nih.gov/1000genomes/ftp/release/20100804/ALL.2of4intersection.20100804.genotypes.vcf.gz 17:1471000-1472000 | perl vcf-subset -c HG00098 | bgzip -c /tmp/HG00098.20100804.genotypes.vcf.gz

+Please also note that some studies, such as the [second phase of the Human Genome Structural Variation Consortium (HGSVC)](/data-portal/data-collection/hgsvc2), are now producing haplotype resolved asssemblies.